Teyras/MT/stability_report/text.md

 <!-- TODO some citation would be lovely here -->

-As seen in Figure \ref{isolation-comparison-taskset}, the results of measurements with taskset are very similar to those without explicit affinity settings.
+As seen in Figure \ref{isolation-comparison-taskset}, the results of measurements with taskset are very similar to those without explicit CPU affinity settings.
 It seems that when a worker is pinned to a chosen core, its measurements appear more stable -- see for example the plot for `exp_float` with 4 workers in `docker-bare` and compare it with its counterpart without taskset.